 Push messages that are stored and not delivered to a user agent are delivered when the user agent recommences monitoring.
-Stored push messages SHOULD include a Last-Modified header field (see Section 2.2 of [RFC7232]) indicating when delivery was requested by an application server.
+Stored push messages SHOULD include a Last-Modified header field (Section 2.2 of [RFC7232]) indicating when delivery was requested by an application server.

-A GET request to a push message subscription resource that has only expired messages results in response as though no push message were ever sent.
+A GET request to a push message subscription resource with only expired messages results in a response as though no push message was ever sent.

 Push services might need to limit the size and number of stored push messages to avoid overloading.
-To limit the size of messages, the push service MAY return the 413 (Payload Too Large) status code for messages that are too large.
+To limit the size of messages, the push service MAY return a 413 (Payload Too Large) status code [RFC7231] in response to requests that include an entity body that is too large.
+Push services MUST NOT return a 413 status code in responses to an entity body that is 4k (4096 bytes) or less in size.

 To limit the number of stored push messages, the push service MAY either expire messages prior to their advertised Time-To-Live or reduce their advertised Time-To-Live.

-8.3.
+7.3.
 Subscription Expiration